 At the time of our last update to this review, one of only ways to acquire their wine is via their mailing list as they have extremely limited retail locations.
 For a small producer the personal relationships with their customers are extremely important and its no different with Delgadillo Cellars.
 This is a unique opportunity to taste hand crafted wines from someone who manages the vineyards and makes the wine (somewhat rare in the valley to have the same person doing both) and to have a wine that is truly aged upon release.
 Their production is so limited and definitely varies depending on the vintage and fruit sources (2002 saw only 92 cases) that their distribution, once in place, will be limited to just a number of high end retailers and restaurants.

-As of July 2015 Delgadillo Cellars offers their wines in a tasting room called The Wine Thief that features small production Napa based vintners.
+As of July 2015 Delgadillo Cellars began offering select wines at The Wine Thief, a multi vintner tasting room featuring wines from mostly Napa Valley based boutique producers.
 This tasting room is located on the corner of 1st and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.
-Visits are by walk-in during normal business hours – at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
+Visits are by walk-in during normal business hours – at the tasting counter.
 Reservations are required to meet directly with Ignacio Jr where guests then try their current release wines in one of the two private rooms on site.

 For more information or to join The Legacy Club, visit: www.dcellars.com